andrewrady/andrewrady/README.md

 :microscope: My main personal project is to build a workable development environment for C# in Neovim.
 I'll be documenting the setup in my blog.

-:palm_tree: Outside of work I enjoy reading, spending time outdoors, playing video games, and spending time with family.
+:palm_tree: When not working I enjoy reading, being outdoors, playing video games, and spending time with family.

 :book: I love reading, and fantasy is one of my favorite genre.
 Currently, I'm going down the Cosmere rabbit hole from Brandon Sanderson.